Business intelligence (BI) software is gaining momentum as a catalyst for powerful new automation in a segment

 "We're dealing with a wide range of data from a large number of sources in many different formats," said Ron Phelps, project manager at NASA.
 "Our ability to build an accurate picture of how the numerous outside contractors are performing is crucial to future success in the program."

 Phelps worked on shuttle transportation system (STS) operations for more than 20 years before taking control of the BI effort for the Shuttle Business Office at NASA.
 He said the organization has been applying enterprise technologies to the shuttle maintenance and refurbishment process for over four years.
-Phelps said the first two years of the project, dubbed Insight, were primarily
+Phelps said the first two years of the project, dubbed Insight, were primarily spent developing the complex metrics his department would run to generate BI reports.

 He said the biggest hurdle he faced in deploying Information Builder's EDA, WebFOCUS, and Copy Manager applications was getting people in charge of various databases he wanted to extract information from to support the project.
 Hesitation on the part of potential end users and the intensive system of classified data at NASA also proved challenging, Phelps said.